RedHatQE/CodeQuality/documentation/general/README.md

 Then you need to import the SonarQube certificate into the JVM that runs the SonarQube command.
-In order to import the RH certs to the JVM you just need to follow the instructions [here][2] in section 5.d and run the modify.sh script.
+In order to import certs to the JVM you just need to follow the instructions [here][2].

 The last part of the solution will be to tell sonar-scanner where is the correct cacerts path is: